 It’s time again for the weeklong whirlwind called the Esri International User Conference.
 This year’s event will be bigger and better than ever, likely with more sessions, more attendees, more co-located events and more opportunities to lose track of your personal and professional goals.
-Here are Executive Editor Adena Schutzberg’s suggestions for getting the most out of this intense and valuable week in California.
+Below are my suggestions for getting the most out of this intense and valuable week in California.

 All the ladies magazines strongly suggest that grocery shoppers make a list before heading to the store.
 That way, shoppers don’t buy what’s not on the list and they do buy what they need.
 Esri UC is a bit like a giant grocery store, one packed with information.
 To be sure you get your questions answered, bring a list and make getting answers to those questions a priority.
 You do not want to leave the store without something you need.

 Esri puts out a lengthy document before the User Conference highlighting user questions with answers from the appropriate Esri teams.
 While there’s a bit of marketing going on, there’s also a good deal of valuable information provided.
 The document can be a basis for your list of questions and a pointer to the announcements to expect during the event.
 Take time to read this document before you arrive, either at work during the week, or if necessary, on the plane, train or drive to San Diego.

 Everyone visits the map gallery on Monday night; it’s a fun and festive time.
 But if you want to get a good look at, or a good photo of, a map or display, visit later in the week.
 The Sail Area will be quiet and calm.
 Similarly, most people hit the big tech sessions (the Road Ahead and ones exploring new products) on Tuesday or Wednesday.
 These “first offerings” are typically packed.
 If you are staying later in the week, consider going to a “repeat performance,” which will be less crowded and may include key questions raised in the first offering.